MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 Target audience: safety data sheet (SDS) authors, importers, manufacturers, downstream users

-Summary: the following verified authority/intergovernmental sources reliably support the collection, verification and updating of the data required for the 16 sections of the SDS.
+Summary: the following verified authority and intergovernmental sources reliably support the collection, verification and updating of the data required for the 16 sections of the SDS.

 The majority of the information required for a safety data sheet should already be available from the supplier.
-Companies collect these data when complying with legislation governing the control of chemicals – in particular the CLP Regulation (classification, labelling, packaging) as well as transport and occupational health and safety requirements.
+Companies collect these data when complying with legislation governing the control of chemicals – in particular the CLP Regulation (classification, labelling and packaging), as well as transport and occupational health and safety requirements.

 If, when compiling the SDS, some data are missing or the information coming from the supply chain appears to be contradictory, it is worth checking publicly available authority or international databases.
 The most important ones are listed below.